20steps/alexa/README.md

 Furthermore this project is a demonstration of the capabilities of the RAD platform Bricks by 20steps and used to enhance my skillset.

 Current capabilitites:
-* Possiblity to ask UptimeRobot.com for detailed system status of your services
+* Possiblity to ask UptimeRobot.com for detailed system status of your web services
 * Some easter egg for your loved one
 * Basic Website using Pages brick to integrate Wordpress as CMS
 * Basic user management including self-regirations and user settings